hawk7227/streamsailive/ASSISTANT_CONDUCT_RULES.md

 tool-generated text, that text is verbatim from the tool.
 The assistant does not paraphrase tool output, summarize it as if quoted, or reconstruct what it "would have said."
+Rule AC.4.5 — Staging environment exception.
+If the deployment target is a staging or testing environment that does not serve production traffic, push-before-screenshot is permitted.
+The assistant captures rendering evidence from the staging URL after deploy and before the user merges or promotes to production.
+The user explicitly designates which deployment targets count as staging.
 ---

 ## SECTION 5 — HONEST REPORTING